 Food and drink options can be as different as the theme you pick.
 The most important thing is to make sure there’s enough for everyone.
 A great way to do this is to ask that all neighbors sign up to contribute something.
 Basics like hamburgers, salads, and soda can be purchased by one person who is then reimbursed by other neighbors.
-Also make sure to accommodate those with special dietary needs like nut-free or gluten intolerance.
+Also, make sure to accommodate those with special dietary needs like nut-free or gluten intolerance.
 Things like charcuterie boards also make great appetizers that can satisfy a block party, as long as it’s provided by more than one household.
 Consider using personalized cutting boards or plates so that each family takes home the right dishware.

 Block Party Games and Activities

 Entertain the little ones by planning a range of activities and games.
-Games can include classics like Red Light, Green Light and Musical Chairs, or less familiar but still plenty-of-fun games such as Mummy Wrap.
+Games can include classics like Red Light, Green Light, and Musical Chairs, or less familiar but still plenty-of-fun games such as Mummy Wrap.
 For a full list of ideas, check out our resource on entertaining party games.

-Resources Related to Block Party Ideas
+Final Thoughts on Block Party Ideas